 Consequences of Open Dumping

 Open dumping is an act that disregards the environmental safeguards required by Indiana laws and rules.
-Open dumping is a class D felony.
-Violators must pay for the cleanup and properly dispose of dumped waste at a solid waste land disposal facility permitted to accept waste or other methods approved by the commissioner.
+Violators must cleanup and properly dispose of dumped waste at a solid waste land disposal facility permitted to accept waste or other methods approved by the commissioner.

 How to Report and Prevent Open Dumping

 Report open dumping immediately to IDEM’s complaint coordinator.
 Local law enforcement officers may work with state government officials to investigate and prosecute offenders.
-Publicizing arrests, successfully prosecuting violators, and using the U.S. Environmental Protection Agency’s Illegal Dumping Prevention Guidebook (available at the National Service Center for Environmental Publications) may help to deter others from open dumping activities.
+The U.S. Environmental Protection Agency’s Illegal Dumping Prevention Guidebook (available at the National Service Center for Environmental Publications) may help to deter others from open dumping activities.

 How to Prevent Waste and Safely and Legally Dispose of It